-40.5.1 On passing a displayed Red Flag, the driver must immediately reduce speed, maintain this reduced speed until the end of the special stage, and follow the instructions of any marshals or intervention car drivers.
-Flags will be displayed at all radio points preceding the incident.
+On passing a displayed Red Flag and/or receiving an electronic Red Flag, whichever happens first,, the driver must immediately reduce speed, maintain this reduced speed until the end of the special stage, and follow the instructions of any marshals or intervention car drivers.
 Failure to comply with this rule will entail a penalty at the discretion of the Stewards.